ihack4falafel/SLAE32/GDB Cheatsheet.md

 #### GDB Cheatsheet
-This is a quick commands reference for GDB (GNU Debugger).
+This is a quick command reference for GDB (GNU Debugger).

 Load binary into GDB
 ```